 - Higher Energy Bills: A tankless water heater is supposed to reduce energy bills so if you see an increase in your energy bills, the culprit might be mineral buildup in the tankless water heater.

 - Inadequate Water Flow: Another thing to be aware of is that if minerals build up in the tankless water heater, they can cause slow water flow from faucets and taps.

 - Insufficient Hot Water: Because a tankless water heater provides hot water instantly, it can be a cause for concern when you aren’t getting hot water.

-- Turn Off On Its Own: If there issues within the tankless water heater than it can cause it to turn off on its own.
+- Turn Off On Its Own: If there issues within the tankless water heater then it can cause it to turn off on its own.

 - Strange Color: Water that is discolored in any way isn’t a good sign and should be addressed immediately.

 Is your tankless water heater exhibiting any of these issues?
-If so, call our plumbers and we can set up a time for tankless water heater repair in Mills River, Hendersonville, and Asheville, NC.
+If so, call our plumbers and we can set up a time for tankless water heater repair in Hendersonville, Mills River and Asheville, NC.

 Tankless Water Heater Installation

 Residential and commercial property owners who are wanting to update their water heaters typically go with tank water heaters.
 Tank water heaters are great and very reliable, but if you are looking for a more energy-efficient one that can save you a lot of money, tankless water heaters are the way to go.
 At All About Plumbing & Septic, we are able to repair and replace tankless water heaters, as well as provide quality water heater installation service.
 More and more people are investing in tankless water heaters because when it’s not in use, it doesn’t consume energy; with traditional tank water heaters, they are constantly heating water within in a tank.